Anti-terror police arrest man, 19

 The 19-year-old was arrested in Bishop's Stortford, Hertfordshire, on Wednesday at 18:57 BST.

-Police said the man was taken to a south London police station, and that an address in the town is being searched.
+An address in the town is being searched, and the man is being questioned at a south London police station.

-Police added the arrest was linked to an 18-year-old man being detained on Friday, who remains in custody.
+Police say the activity is connected to the arrest of an 18-year-old man by armed police in north London on Friday.

-A 20-year-old woman was also arrested in south London for failing to disclose information about acts of terrorism on Wednesday.
+The 18-year-old man remains in custody, and a 20-year-old woman was also arrested in south London for failing to disclose information about acts of terrorism on Wednesday.